terumi-project/Terumi/README.md

 Thanks to the scopes of dependencies, they become content based.
 Version conflicts no longer exist.

 If you wish to try include two versions of a dependency into your project expecting it to work, it won't.
 There is a preferred way to overcome this: "wrapper packages".
 A wrapper package is a package that includes inner packages.
 The inner packages require a specific version of a dependency, and provides version specific classes.
 The wrapper packages includes the inner packages, and provides a version agnostic way to use the package.

+## Vaguely Similar Projects

+- [Batsh](https://github.com/BYVoid/Batsh)  - aims to create platform independency with batch and bash
+- [ShellJS](https://github.com/shelljs/shelljs) - aims to create platform independency with unix tools implemented in js
+- [Bish](https://github.com/tdenniston/bish) - aims to make bash usable
+- [Zsh](http://www.zsh.org/) - aims to be a better `sh`
+- [Powscript](https://github.com/coderofsalvation/powscript) - aims to make bash codebases easier to read
+- [BashClass](https://github.com/amirbawab/BashClass) - aims to bring classes to bash
+- [Plumbum](https://plumbum.readthedocs.io/en/latest/index.html) - aims to create platform independency with unix tools implemented in python
+- [Harpy](https://github.com/markpwns1/Harpy) - aims to make writing code in batch easier
+- [Python](https://github.com/python/cpython) - not a shell script, but an interpreter for a very powerful language that is often used as a substitute for shell scripts